| Reports to BoFEP Steering Committee and/or AGM:June 2003

 plan intended to guide the organization and set of by-laws were completed by the

+executive director and accepted by the FBR interim board.
 Based on applications and project work plans submitted by staff in the

 previous fiscal year funds did eventually become available to the FBR from both